Ayomi-Dev/reward-system/README.md

 ## UI Decisions

 - Matched spacing, colors, typography, and iconography to the provided design
-- Reward icons treated as images (not SVG icons) to match visual style
+- Reward icons treated as images and unicode characters (not SVG icons) to match visual style
 - Loading, empty, and error states handled explicitly

 ---

-## Assumptions & Trade-Offs

-- Rewards unlock automatically but redemption is not triggered by UI clicks (matches observed platform behavior)
-- Icons are referenced via stored image paths instead of embedded SVGs
-- Backend enforces all reward logic for security and data integrity

 ## Assumptions Made